-PaperCut NG maintains a detailed print log of all printing activity on the network.
+PaperCut NG and MF maintains a detailed print log of all printing activity on the network.
 The information in the print log is ideal for monitoring or auditing print activity.
 The information is accessible via a number of different methods and formats.
 This include:

 All print job data is recorded in real-time.